superhero/js.core/README.md

 - A core framework I use when developing in nodejs.
 - The framework is designed to have little to no production dependencies.
-- The framework offers solutions for different topics.
+- The framework offers solutions for different topics, not necessarily an http server.
-- The vision of the framework is to offer a code structure to the developer that will help you develop and separate responsibility through an OOP approach.
+- The vision of the framework is to offer a code structure to the developer that will help to separate responsibilities in projects through an OOP approach.

 ## Addons